joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 Some tactics that help:

-- Block your calendar.
-Put recurring blocks for leadership work: 1:1s, thinking time, documentation.
-Treat them as seriously as meetings with stakeholders.
+- Block your calendar for leadership work: 1:1s, thinking time, documentation.
+Treat these blocks as seriously as meetings with stakeholders.

 - Batch your coding.
 Context switching between code and meetings destroys output for both.
-Try to cluster coding time into longer blocks rather than scattered hours.
+Cluster coding time into longer blocks rather than scattered hours.

 - Make commitments visible.
 If you've told someone you'll review their RFC or pair with them on a problem, put it in the calendar.
 Invisible commitments get dropped.